stu99a/stu99a/README.md

 - Data Visualization
 - Business Intelligence

-I also have professional experience in the security and intelligence sector, specializing in CBRNE and nuclear security.
+I also have professional experience in the security and intelligence sector, specializing in CBRNe.

 ---